3-manifolds/SnapPy/doc_src/development.rst

   These instructions assume it has been installed in the directory ``C:\Python37`` which is not the default.

-- With Python 3.7.4, you need the 2017 edition of the MSVC command line tools.
+- With Python 3.7.4, you need the MSVC command line tools.
 You can get them by using Microsoft's free `Build Tools for Visual Studio 2019
   <https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16>`_
-  installer and selecting the "C++ command line tools" and then in the sidebar selection only MCV 141.
+  installer and selecting the "C++ command line tools" and installing the following subpackages: "MSVC v142 - VS 2019 C++ build tools", "Testsing tools core features", "C++/CLI support for v142", and "Windows 10 SDK (most recent version)".

   If you would like to make your own installer you will also need `Inno Setup <http://www.jrsoftware.org/isdl.php>`_, specifically the